Tips for helping your child with their homework, from a mom who yelled.

 The table had fun workbooks, play-dough, rulers, and markers.
 The rug in the center was fluffy to enjoy books and puzzles.
 Around the sides were, legos, magnetic blocks, marble runs and an art easel.

-The zoom meetings were set up and we ready to make the best of this situation.
+Zoom meetings were set up and we ready to make the best of this situation.

 But somewhere in there we decided to bake more, which lead to more dishes.
 We cut out more crafts which left tiny bits of paper everywhere, and somehow we were going through 13 Elsa band-aides a day!